 App metadata (also referred to as

 app_metadata) is, on the other hand, information that can be stored with a user profile but can only be read or updated with appropriate authorization;

 app_metadata is not directly accessible to a user.
 This type of metadata could be something like a flag to indicate that the last set of valid terms and conditions was accepted by the user, and a date to indicate when the user accepted them.

 For users who forget their passwords or who are allowed to change their password via some existing self-service mechanism, Auth0 provides Password Reset functionality.
 You can integrate this with your existing implementation and comes already incorporated with out-of-the-box Auth0 UI widgets included as part of Universal Login.

-Auth0 Universal Login widgets provide built-in UX support for password reset using Auth0 Authentication API functionality.
-Alternatively, you can use the Auth0 Authentication API, through one of the Auth0 SDKs appropriate to your development environment if you are using Universal Login advanced customization.
-Email templates used during password reset workflow can also be fully customized whether you use Auth0 out-of-box UI widgets or customized Universal Login.
+Auth0 Universal Login provides built-in UX support for password reset using Auth0 Authentication API functionality.
+Alternatively, you can use the Auth0 Authentication API, through one of the Auth0 SDKs appropriate to your development environment.
+Email templates used during password reset workflow can also be fully customized, whether you use Auth0 out-of-box UI widgets or customized Universal Login.